livexords-nw/Rewardshq-bot/README.md

 ---

 <h1 align="center">RewardsHQ Bot</h1>

-<p align="center">Automasi tugas RewardsHQ untuk meningkatkan efisiensi dan hasil Anda!</p>
+<p align="center">Automate your RewardsHQ tasks to enhance efficiency and maximize your results!</p>

 ---

-## 🚀 **Tentang Bot**
+## 🚀 **About the Bot**

-Bot ini dirancang untuk mengotomatiskan berbagai tugas di RewardsHQ, seperti:
+This bot is designed to automate various tasks in RewardsHQ, such as:

 - **Farming**
 - **Spin Wheel**